cswinter/LocustDB/README.md

     -V, --version          Prints version information

 OPTIONS:
         --db-path <PATH>           Path to data directory
         --load <CSV_FILE>...
-Load .csv or .csv.gz files into the database --mem-limit-tables <GB>       Limit for in-memory size of tables in GiB [default: 64] --partition-size <INTEGER>    Number of rows per partition when loading new data [default: 1048576] --table <NAME>                Name for the table populated with --load [default: default] --threads <INTEGER>           Number of worker threads. [default: number of cores]
+Load .csv or .csv.gz files into the database --mem-limit-tables <GB>    Limit for in-memory size of tables in GiB [default: 8] --partition-size <ROWS>    Number of rows per partition when loading new data [default: 65536] --readahead <MB>           How much data to load at a time when reading from disk during queries in MiB [default: 256]
+        --table <NAME>             Name for the table populated with --load [default: default] --threads <INTEGER>        Number of worker threads. [default: number of cores (12)]
 ```

 When loading csv files with `--load`, the first line of each file is assumed to be the column name.
 The type of each column will be derived automatically, but this might break for columns that contain a mixture of numbers/strings/empty entries.